Best Business Structure in Australia: Pros and Cons for Small Businesses

 Cons:

-- Complex Setup: Establishing a trust involves higher initial costs and complexity compared to other structures like sole trader or partnership.
+- Complex Setup: Establishing a trust involves higher initial costs and complexity compared to other structures like a sole trader or a partnership.

 Conclusion

-The four main business structures in Australia are a sole trader, partnership, trust, and company.
-Each of these come with their own pros and cons – particularly in regards to the personal liability for the owner to the business and its operations, tax repercussions, ongoing cost of setting up the business structure and managing it, and the legal and administrative time and requirements that it takes.
+The four main business structures in Australia are a sole trader, a partnership, a trust, and a company.
+Each of these comes with its own pros and cons – particularly regarding the personal liability for the owner to the business and its operations, tax repercussions, ongoing cost of setting up the business structure and managing it, and the legal and administrative time and requirements that it takes.

 Choosing the best business structure for your circumstance requires answering many questions before making a decision – most of which should stem from a comprehensive business plan.